|

 The Maintenance and Instruction manuals do refer to a valve,

-without further description of the configuration.
+without any further description of the configuration.

 Bottom view crankcase breather